RakhithJK/PHPMailer-wiki/Troubleshooting.md

 * Your connection is being diverted to a different server (as above)
 * You have specified authentication without encryption

-Generally you do not want to send a username or password over an unencrypted link.
+Generally, you do not want to send a username or password over an unencrypted link.
 Some SMTP authentication schemes do add a minimal level of security (sending short hashes rather than clear text), but these provide only minimal protection, and so most servers do not allow authentication without encryption.
 Fix this by setting `SMTPSecure = 'tls'` and `Port = 587` as well as setting the `Username` and `Password` properties.

 ### Gmail, OAuth2 and "Allow less secure apps"

 From December 2014, Google started imposing an authentication mechanism called [XOAUTH2](https://developers.google.com/gmail/xoauth2_protocol) based on [OAuth2](http://oauth.net/2/) for access to their apps, including Gmail.
-This change can break both SMTP and IMAP access to gmail, and you may receive authentication failures (often "5.7.14 Please log in via your web browser") from many email clients, including PHPMailer, Apple Mail, Outlook, Thunderbird and others.
+This change can break both SMTP and IMAP access to Gmail, and you may receive authentication failures (often "5.7.14 Please log in via your web browser") from many email clients, including PHPMailer, Apple Mail, Outlook, Thunderbird and others.
 The error output may include a link to https://support.google.com/mail/bin/answer.py?answer=78754, which gives a list of possible remedies.
 There are two main solutions to this in PHPMailer:
 * Enabling "[Allow less secure apps](https://support.google.com/accounts/answer/6010255)" will usually solve the problem for PHPMailer, and it does not really make your app significantly less secure.
 Reportedly, changing this setting may take an hour or more to take effect, so don't expect an immediate fix.
 * PHPMailer added support for XOAUTH2 in version 5.2.11, though **you must be running PHP 5.5 or later** in order to use it.
 Documentation on how to set it up can be found on [this wiki page](https://github.com/PHPMailer/PHPMailer/wiki/Using-Gmail-with-XOAUTH2).